MONGOLIA – Outside Mag’s Trip of the Year

 Each year, Outside Magazine puts together a well-researched “hot list” of top adventure trips for the upcoming year.
-For the new 2011 issue, Outside came up with the most creative and fun list in years.
+For the 2011 issue, Outside came up with the most creative and fun list in years.

-And this year, Tusker’s signature Mongolia Trek landed itself on Outside’s esteemed hot list.
+Tusker's signature MONGOLIA NOMAD TREK landed itself on Outside's esteemed hot list.

 What did the editors at Outside see in Tusker’s Mongolia Trek that distinguished it from hundreds of other adventure trips?
 Perhaps it's the landscape: Emerald meadows and open steppe, forested valleys and thick marshland, turquoise alpine lakes and glaciated peaks.
 And probably also the spectacular biodiversity: Siberian Ibex, lynx, snow leopard, brown bear and Saker falcons.
 And most definitely the culture: the warmth and heart of the Kazakh nomads, Ger camping, Nadaam Festival, hunting with Golden Eagles.

 In short, Tusker’s trek through Western Mongolia’s 2,456-square-mile Altai Tavn Bogd National Park, is nothing short of magical.
 And now, 12 years later, it's Eddie Frank's favorite trek, and he guides the trek every year.

 What’s Not to Love?

 Tusker’s signature trek is a 100-mile trekking and horseback trip in the far west of the park, and from the nations capital, Ulanbaatar, it takes a two-hour flight, and then an 8-hour drive just to get to the starting point of the trek.
 You start in a remote locale and as you trek, you just get further and further from civilization.
 Mongolia is about twice the size of Texas, with over forty percent of the population living in Ulanbaatar.
 Vast areas are wide open, undeveloped and uninhabited.
-It is a place that can make Big Sky Montana look like small sky country.
+It is a place that can make Big Sky Montana look like average sky country.
 It goes without saying that you can’t just show up in Mongolia with a backpack and a canteen and hope to survive.
 In a world that is increasingly connected and globalized, Western Mongolia’s remoteness is another attribute that sets it apart (literally!) from other adventure destinations.